Common questions

 These designated locations are for use by those experiencing homelessness.
 They are not to be used for recreational camping.

-The municipality offers a number of supports to people sleeping rough at designated locations, including toilet facilities, access to potable water, garbage collection, and sharps collection.
+The municipality offers a number of supports to people sleeping rough at designated locations.
+This includes toilet facilities and access to potable water, garbage collection and sharps collection.

 Municipal staff continue to regularly visit designated locations to ensure the services are adequate and to mitigate issues where possible.
 Municipal staff will also continue coordinating with the Province of Nova Scotia and their service providers to ensure those experiencing homelessness have access to the support they need.